A breast, a volcano, and a vellum leaf walk into a bar in Catania, Sicily.

 In some versions of the story, Agatha is tortured on the rack and her naked body is rolled over sharp stones and hot coals.
 Another tradition depicts dragons breathing fire at her feet.
 At some point St. Peter appears to heal Agatha.
 But Quintianus is not a quitter.
 The torture continues until her jailers cut off her breasts.

 But even cutting off her breasts didn’t kill Agatha.
-So Quintianus decided to burn her alive.
+So Quintianus decided to burn her alive, which did, indeed, finally kill Agatha.

 Well, the Christians of Catania were appalled.
-They loved Agatha.
-In fact, all of early Christianity fell in love with Agatha when they heard about her piety and bizarrely sexualized martyrdom.
-Agatha was venerated as a virgin martyr and became one of only seven female saints celebrated in the “Divine Office” of the Catholic church.
+They had loved Agatha and as news of her brutal death spread, all of early Christianity fell in love with Agatha’s legendary piety and her bizarrely sexualized martyrdom.
+Soon she was being venerated as a virgin martyr and even became one of only seven female saints celebrated in the “Divine Office” of the Catholic church.

-Which is why her story appears in Medieval antiphonaries such as the one that originally contained this vellum leaf.
-And just like this rando vellum leaf has survived through the centuries and hasn’t faded (well maybe a little bit here and there)—Catania’s love for Agatha hasn’t faded.
+Which is why her story appears in Medieval antiphonaries such as the one that originally contained my vellum leaf.
+And just as my vellum leaf survived over the centuries and hasn’t faded (well maybe a little bit here and there)—Catania’s love for Agatha didn’t fade either.

 Each year, the city of Catania hosts an extravagant festival for St. Agatha.

-According to Italy Magazine, the three-day fete culminates when “a statue of Saint Agatha holding her relics is placed on a 40,000 pound silver fercolo, or carriage, and is carried around the city by devotees until it is returned to the Cathedral late at night, or, sometimes, even at dawn.”
+According to Italy Magazine, the three-day fete culminates when “a statue of Saint Agatha holding her relics is placed on a 40,000 pound silver fercolo, or carriage, and is carried around the city by devotees until it is returns to the Cathedral late at night, or, sometimes, even at dawn.”
 The festival ends on February 5, Agatha’s feast day, with a mass and evening fireworks.
-Because fireworks

 So back to the joke.
 We have the feast day, the vellum leaf, and the breast.
 But why did the volcano walk into the bar?